A Lakeland Attorney for Felony DUI Charges

 The key is to get an attorney who knows your options – and knows how to fight for a Not Guilty verdict at trial if that’s what it takes.

-Exercise your right to an attorney immediately
+Exercise your right to a felony DUI attorney immediately

 The clock starts ticking immediately after a felony DUI arrest.
 You have just 10 days to contest your driver’s license suspension, and the prosecution has to make important decisions about your charges within just a few weeks.
 The sooner an attorney intervenes, the better positioned you will be to win your case and protect your future.